-Four University of Dundee academics - two from the School of Medicine and two from the School of Life Sciences - who are helping transform lives with their work on major diseases and neglected tropical diseases have been elected Fellows of the Royal Society of Edinburgh (RSE).
+Four University of Dundee academics who are helping transform lives with their work on major diseases have been elected Fellows of the Royal Society of Edinburgh (RSE).

 The new Fellows from the University of Dundee are:

-- Professor Annie Anderson, Professor of Public Health Nutrition, School of Medicine
+- Professor Annie Anderson, Professor of Public Health Nutrition, in the School of Medicine

 - Professor Ian Gilbert, Professor of Medicinal Chemistry and Head of the Division of Biological Chemistry and Drug Discovery, School of Life Sciences

 - Professor Rory McCrimmon, Dean of Medicine, Professor of Experimental Diabetes and Metabolism and Honorary Consultant